MuhammadRidha7/Shia-vs-Sunni/README.md

 # Aisha's animosity against The Ahl al-Bayt

 **Allah (swt):** \
-"Say, I do not ask you for a reward, other than to love my near of kin." \
+Say, I do not ask you for a reward, other than to love my near of kin. \
 `Surah ash-Shura, verse 23`

 **Abu Bakr:** \